jackblades/nix-vm/README.md

 - autolocking
     - only 'physlock -l' remaining

-- notifications

 - constants (username, hostname, etc)
-- home-manager
+- xmonad
-- extra assets (lightdm-lockscreen, etc)
+- post-install script (for things like vscode extensions etc)

 # home-manager
-- is *OFF*
+- is *ON* [ quasar/home/manager.nix ]

-- toggle on if fresh install (in machine.nix)
-- TODO probably should move to a dedicated home-manager setup (instead of configuration.nix)
-    - configuration.nix could still setup the home-manager and initial switch configuration
+# notifications
+- using dunst
+- thankfully works with udiskie automount

 # contained environments with 'nix-shell -i'